Manas0066/ChatApp/README.md

 *Requirements*
 ---------------
 Node.js: Ensure Node.js is installed on your machine.
-Socket.IO: Real-time communication library.
+Web-Socket: Real-time communication.

 *Architecture*
 --------------
 Client: Built using HTML, CSS, and JavaScript.
 The client sends messages and listens for incoming messages in real-time via Socket.IO.
-Server: Node.js server using Socket.IO to handle WebSocket connections and broadcast messages to all connected clients.
+Server: Node.js server using Socket to handle WebSocket connections and broadcast messages to all connected clients.

 *Instructions to Run*